-Being a good clinical coach is no easy task.
+Being a good clinical supervisor is no easy task.
 You’ve been recognised for your skills and expertise in the workplace, and now you’ve been tasked with helping student veterinary nurses to succeed by sharing those things.

 1. They master the art of “active listening”